AVEVA/CONNECT-data-services-developer-docs/content/communities/community-manage-groups.md

 1. On the **My Groups** tab, select **Add Group**.

 1. Select tenant groups for membership.
-All If necessary, you can filter the list of groups by typing in the **Filter groups** field.
+If necessary, you can filter the list of groups by typing in the **Filter groups** field.

 1. Select **Save**.